zgmartin/hello/README.md

 ![img](http://ecx.images-amazon.com/images/I/412PKYiWePL._SY344_BO1,204,203,200_.jpg)

-The new paradigm shift within 20th century science and dawn of understanding the indeterministic system of the quantum world.
+The new paradigm shift within 20th century science and dawn of understanding the indeterminism within the quantum world.

 Dreams of Reason